Oppodelldog/docker-dns/README.md

 ### Restrictions

 **Restrictions for the docker-compose setup:**
-* your need to give the DNS service a static ip
+* you need to attach your docker services via IP address to this DNS Service
-* so you need a network as well
+* so you need to define a docker network

 ### Tests
 Since this project was a just a quick try, there are no unit tests yet.
-But to hold the code stable there is two functional test beds, for docker and docker-compose.
+But to hold the code stable there is at least a functional test.
 * [functional tests](test/README.md)

 ### Go simply rocks